stndn/kkjjhlhlba/README.md

     ```
     make vim-plug
     ```
-1. Install the optional dependencies by executing any or all of the commands below (note: Ubuntu 24.04+ only, requires `sudo`).
+1. Install the optional dependencies by executing any or all of the commands below (note: Requires `sudo`).
     ```
     # Install pyflakes
-    make pyflakes
+    sudo make pyflakes

     # Install the silver searcher
-    make ag
+    sudo make ag
     ```
 1. Add the following line to existing `.vimrc`:
 	```